josiwonder/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13 a script that changes the group owner a script that changes the owner to vincent and the group owner to staff a script that changes the owner and the group owner
+13 a script that changes the group owner a script that changes the owner to vincent and the group owner to staff a script that changes the owner and the group owner a script that will play the StarWars IV episode in the terminal